A Core Model for Choreographic Programming

 \subsection{Endpoint Projection and Typing}

-As for MC, we present the Endpoint Projection (EPP) procedure for CC by defining first how to project the behaviour of a single process.
-The projection of a process $\pid p$ from a choreography $C$, written $\epp{C}{\pid p}$, is inductively defined on the structure of $C$ in a similar way as the behaviour projection given in \S~\ref{sec:ac_epp} (see~\cite{CM13} for the full definition).
-We report the rules for projecting value communications and conditionals:

-Above, the merging operator $P \merge Q$ works as in MC: it is isormorphic to $P$ and $Q$ aside from input branches with distinct labels, which are instead included in a larger input branching.
+As for CC, the Endpoint Projection from ChC to ChP is defined by first defining how to project the behaviour of a single process.
+The projection of a process $\pid p$ from a choreography $C$, written $\epp{C}{\pid p}$, is inductively defined on the structure of $C$ in a similar way as the behaviour projection given in \S~\ref{sec:epp}.
+The complete EPP procedure from ChC to ChP is technically involved, because the start term $\scgenstart$ found in ChC enables the reuse of the same services exposed at a public channel $a$ for spawning processes with potentially different behaviour.
+However, since start terms and restriction of names are unnecessary for our development, we can use a much simpler definition -- see~\cite{CM13} for the general case.
+We report the rules for projecting value communications and conditionals in Figure~\ref{fig:chc_epp}.
+The merging operator $P \merge Q$ works as in CC: it is isormorphic to $P$ and $Q$ aside from input branches with distinct labels, which are instead included in a larger input branching.

-The complete EPP procedure from CC to CP is technically involved, because the start term $\scgenstart$ found in CC enables the reuse of the same services exposed at a public channel $a$ for spawning processes with potentially different behaviour.
-However, since start terms and restriction of names are unnecessary for our development, we can use a much simpler definition. \begin{definition}[EPP from CC to CP~\cite{CM13}] Given a choreography $C$, its EPP $\epp{C}{}$ is defined as: where $\fp(C)$ returns the set of free process names in $C$. \end{definition}